-Dreissenid mussels spawning can occur when water temperatures reach $\geq 9^{\circ}$ C. Plankton tow sampling should begin when water temperature has been maintained at $\geq 9^{\circ}$ C for a minimum of two weeks.
-Generally, sampling should occur from May to October period, with the focus of effort in the July to September when temperatures are optimal for spawning (12°C-18°C).
-However the timing of the sampling period will vary by waterbody based on suitable temperature levels (12°C-18°C).
+Dreissenid mussels spawning is temperature dependent and can begin as early as when water temperatures reach ≥9°C for a minimum of two weeks.
+However optimal conditions for spawning occur when water temperature reach ≥12°C. Generally, sampling should occur from June to October, with increased sampling effort from July to September when water temperatures are optimal for spawning (12°C-18°C).
+The timing of the sampling period will vary by waterbody based on suitable water temperature levels (12°C-18°C) and adjustments to the timing and frequency of sampling may be required throughout the season to ensure sampling is occurring during optimal temperatures for spawning.
+For example sampling may need to be delayed in the spring if water temperatures are cooler and/or water flows are unseasonably high.
+Conversely, sampling may need to run later into the fall if water temperatures are warmer.
+It is important to contact to HCTF and WLRS right away to request approval for changes to the timing and frequency of sampling.
+If sampling events need to be cancelled in the spring or fall due to unfavourable conditions, it may be recommended by WLRS to instead collect additional samples during the summer months (e.g. July and August) when water temperatures are the warmest.

 Veliger sampling can be performed anytime during the day but preferably not immediately following a storm or flooding event.
 Storm and flooding events can increase water turbidity and hence the time required to process the sample.